parzival2/Chibios-Example-Projects/Readme.md

 ## Chibios Example Projects
 This repository holds all the programs that I have tried when I am learning how to program Microcontroller boards using Chibios.
+Think of it like a
 Most of the programs work using `STM32F4-Discovery` board but they can also be ported to other boards, but just make sure that the pin assignments are correct.
 Here is a short explanation of all the folders in this repository along with their function.

+Here is an overview of all the working examples.
+Some examples that are in the different repository will be linked with their path.

 | Folder name | Function |
 |---|---|